 Read about Thomson’s Model of an Atom, the very first model of an Atom by J.J.
 Thomsons.

-Limitations of Bohr’s Model of an Atom:
+Limitations of Bohr’s Model of an Atom

-- It contradicts Heisenberg Uncertainty Principle.
+- Bohr’s model no longer observes the Heisenberg Uncertainty Principle.

 Example 1: Calculate the maximum number of electrons an o shell can hold.